JungYang123/Bookswap/README.md

-python3 -m venv .venv # create a virtual environment pip install -r requirements.txt # Install all the module/frameworks requirments cd supabase uvicorn main:app --reload --port 8000 # Now your backend is running on local 8000 port
+python3 -m venv .venv # create a virtual environment pip install -r requirements.txt # Install all the module/frameworks requirments cd supabase
+# Make sure you have the .env file with all the Keys, URLs info for Supabase then move on to the below command
+uvicorn main:app --reload --port 8000 # Now your backend is running on local 8000 port
 ```